MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 # Test and training scenarios

+This section demonstrates common scenarios and walks you through the steps to test or train the users on workflow of integrated Business Central and Shopify store.

 ## Preparation

 Start by creating an Azure Active Directory tenant and get administration log-in and password.
 For more information, see [Preparing demonstrations of [!INCLUDE[prod_short](../includes/prod_short.md)]](/dynamics365/business-central/dev-itpro/administration/demo-environment.md), steps 1-6.
 You can stop once you get the administrator account that you got as part of your demo account, typically something like *admin@CRMbc123456.onmicrosoft.com*.